decimaldevteam/guides/public/guides/add-your-guide.md

 # Add your guide

-Add your guide to our guides website!
-This will take you some few minutes and the steps and conditions are in the next pages!
+Add your own guide to our guide pages through github, you can even do it with the website itself with github login in [new](https://guides.decimaldev.xyz/#/new)!
+Read the conditions in the page 3 and in case if you want to submit the site through github then read page 2 of steps to do

 ---

 # Steps

+Steps to submit the guide through github

 ## GitHub Login